An ADMM Based Framework for AutoML Pipeline Configuration: Empirical Evaluations

+OpenML repositories \citep{bischl2017openml}, and Kaggle.
+We consider a subset of OpenML100 limited to binary classification and small enough to allow for meaningful amount of optimization for {\em all baselines} in the allotted 1 hour to ensure that we are evaluating the optimizers and not the initialization heuristics.
 Dataset details are in Appendix \ref{asec:data}.
-We consider $(1 - \mbox{AUROC})$ ({\em {\bf a}rea {\bf u}nder the {\bf ROC} curve}) as the black-box objective and evaluate the AUROC on a 80-20\% train-validation split.
-We consider AUROC since it is a meaningful predictive performance metric regardless of the class imbalance in the data (as opposed to classification error).
+We consider $(1 - \mbox{AUROC})$ ({\em {\bf a}rea {\bf u}nder the {\bf ROC} curve}) as the black-box objective and evaluate it on a 80-20\% train-validation split for all baselines.
+We consider AUROC since it is a meaningful predictive performance metric regardless of the class imbalance (as opposed to classification error). \textbf{Comparing ADMM to AutoML baselines.} Here we evaluate the proposed ADMM framework against widely used AutoML systems Auto-sklearn \citep{feurer2015efficient} and TPOT \citep{olson2016tpot}.
+This comparison is limited to black-box optimization with {\em analytic constraints only} given by \eqref{eq: prob0} since existing AutoML toolkits {\em cannot handle black-box constraints explicitly}. \prnote{ We consider SMAC based vanilla Auto-sklearn ASKL\footnotemark (disabling ensembles and meta-learning), }

-\textbf{ADMM with different solvers for the sub-problems.} We consider a search space of $39$ \texttt{scikit-learn} \citep{scikit_learn} ML algorithms with over $6000$ algorithm combinations (Table \ref{table:search-space-hpo-subopts} in Appendix \ref{asec:hposubopt-search-space}) and first evaluate random search, Bayesian optimization (Appendix \ref{asec:gpopt}) and \texttt{RBFOpt} \citep{costa2018rbfopt} as solvers for \ref{eq: theta_min} (on the active set).
-Then we evaluate random search and combinatorial multi-armed bandit (CMAB) for the combinatorial algorithm selection in \ref{eq: z_step}.
-The details of the solvers and the experimental setup as well as the results are in Appendix \ref{sec:expts:flex}, demonstrating that the proposed ADMM framework is capable of leveraging different solvers for the sub-problems.